 A blood product transfusion is a very common and safe procedure.
 Blood that has been collected from one person (a donor) is placed into a special bag for storage and then transferred into your child’s blood stream when required.

-The Australian Red Cross Blood Service collects blood from volunteer donors and has very high safety standards.
-All blood donations are checked to determine the donor's blood group and to check for viruses in the donated blood.
+The Australian Red Cross Lifeblood collects blood from volunteer donors and has very high safety standards.
+All blood donations are checked to determine the donor's blood group (ABO) and to check for infections or viruses in the donated blood.